davaya/spdx-3-model/classmodel.md

 * **Class** - the name of a set of features used to distinguish some instances from others.
 * **Classifier** - a classification of instances according to their features --- [UML](#uml) Section 9.
 * **Instance** - a logical or physical data item identified by a classifier as being a member of a class.
-* **Type** - an exact synonym for class; type and class are interchangeable.
+* **Type** - an exact synonym for class; type and class are used interchangeably.
-* **Logical Value** - instances with meaning defined by the model, the XSD [Value Space](https://www.w3.org/TR/xmlschema11-2/#value-space).
+* **Logical Value** - instances with meaning defined by the model, in the XSD [Value Space](https://www.w3.org/TR/xmlschema11-2/#value-space).
-* **Physical Value** - a sequence of bytes that represents a logical value using a specific data format, the format-agnostic analog of the XSD
+* **Physical Value** - a sequence of bytes that represents a logical value using a specific data format, the format-agnostic analog of in the XSD
 [Lexical Space](https://www.w3.org/TR/xmlschema11-2/#lexical-space).

 In object-oriented programming a class can have public variables, private variables, and methods.
-A class model MAY be implemented using OOP classes where logical values are the public variables of a class, but this document does not constrain or assume that implementations of the class model are OOP-based.
+A class model MAY be implemented using OOP classes where logical values are the public variables of a class, but the class model does not constrain or assume that implementations are OOP-based.

 ## Principles
 1. Every class is based on one of a set of pre-defined root ("base") classes.